krzmig/strelloids/README.md

 Setting are stored in `storage.sync`, so if you have account signed to browser, you can have shared setting on different devices.

 ### Toggle list display
-You can toggle visibility of list, by clicking in default trello options menu (right top corner of list), and selecting correct option.
+You can toggle visibility of list, by clicking in the triangle on the left top corner of the list.

 ### Display counter of cards
 After enabling, counter of cards inside each list, will be display below list title.